 While you may not be able to eradicate dust mites in your home completely, you can at least work towards reducing them or preventing them from thriving with these 14 easy steps.

 1. Don’t neglect the surrounding environment.

 And, like it or not, you shed a lot of it every day.

 2. Air things out a bit.

-Try airing the bed out in the morning if you live in a high humidity area, even if it’s just as you go about your morning routine.
+Try airing the bed out in the morning if you live in a high-humidity area, even if it’s just as you go about your morning routine.
 It may also be beneficial to consider a dehumidifier if your location gets overly humid.

 3. Dust and vacuum more thoroughly and consistently.

-When dealing with allergies and dust mites, it’s essential to make sure that whatever you decide to use to dust, vacuum, or clean with works to trap dust and dust particles efficiently, rather than merely scattering them around.
+When dealing with allergies and dust mites, make sure that whatever you use to dust with actually works well to trap dust and particles efficiently, rather than merely scattering them around.